portainer/portainer-docs/docs/v2.0-be/kubernetes/resource_pools/create.md

 # Create a Resource Pool

-The Resource Pools are helpful when multiple teams are using the same cluster and there is potential collision, you can prevent this by using a virtual wall between multiple clusters.
+The Resource Pools are helpful when multiple teams are using the same cluster and there is an potential collision, you can prevent this by using a virtual wall between multiple clusters.
 In this help article, you will learn how to create a Resource Pool (Namespace) using Portainer.

 ## Creating a Resouce Pool